-Some intestines of Gallus gallus domesticus were brought to the laboratory and these intestines were dissected to find out the infection of cestode parasites.
-The tapeworms were collected washed thoroughly in distilled water, few of them fixed in 4% formalin for identification.
-The taxonomic observation turns then to Cotugnia digonopora.
+Some intestines of Gallus gallus domesticus were brought and these intestines were dissected for the infection of parasites.
+The nematodes were collected washed thoroughly in distilled water, few of them fixed in glycerol for identification.
+The taxonomic observation turns then to Ascardia galli.
 The Protein content was determined by the Lowery's Method.